 Withdrawal from the University

-Students who find it necessary to withdraw from Albany State University after having com- pleted registration must secure withdrawal forms from the Registrar's Office, complete them and have them signed by the Vice President for Student Affairs, the Vice President for Fiscal Affairs, and officials in the Financial Aid Office and the Registrar's Office.
+Students who find it necessary to withdraw from Albany State University after having com- pleted registration must secure withdrawal forms from the Office of Academic Services and Registrar, complete them and have them signed by the Vice President for Student Affairs, the Vice President for Fiscal Affairs, and officials in the Financial Aid Office and the Office of Academic Services and Registrar.
 The student is responsible for submitting one copy of the properly signed form to each of the above listed offices and for retain- ing a copy of the form for personal records.
-The Registrar's Office notifies instructors of a stu- dent's official withdrawal after the University has received a properly signed form.
+The Office of Academic Services and Registrar notifies instructors of a stu- dent's official withdrawal after the University has received a properly signed form.
 Students entitled to a fee refund will be mailed a check from the Office of Fiscal Affairs.

 A student may withdraw from Albany State University with a grade of "W" prior to the midterm date.
 After this time limitation, a student who finds it necessary to withdraw must have evidence to support the reason for approval from the VP for Student Affairs and the VP for Aca- demic Affairs to receive a grade of "W." Students suspended for disciplinary reasons will automat- ically receive the grade of "W."